sodacan-net/sodacan-core/documentation/architecture.md

 Now, SodaCan has several ways to deal with old messages in a topic.
 One can set an expiration date for a particular topic: Messages older than a certain number of days, weeks, months, or years will be automatically deleted.
 Or, when a topic exceeds a certain size, older messages can be deleted.
 Finally, one can just let the messages accumulate forever.
 Consider that many messages in a SodaCan application are quite small.
 Our button activation message will be about 50 bytes long.
 If we press that button 50 times per day, every day for a year, that would add up to less than one megabyte of data.
 Therefore, it's probably not worth cleaning up this type of message if there is even a small change of using that data in the future.
 On the other hand, messages from a security camera are much larger and so the topic should probably be purged either based on size (a very safe option) or the age of messages.

+### Other Messages
+The messaging system is also used for administrative and operational purposes.
+Any agent running a module or an adapter routes error messages to a log topic.
+SodaCan uses an administrative topic to deploy modules and adapters to the appropriate agent/server.
+Therefore, in a clustered setup, it is not necessary to manually keep application files on individual servers.
+By default, Module persistence is also kept in an administrative topic.
 ## Infrastructure
 ### Module deployment
 Each module and adapter is deployed as an independent program on a host computer.